 Get the recipe: Bean and pepper salad

-Egg is a great source of protein and protein is ideal if you’re trying to be healthy – it will keep you fuller for longer meaning you’ll snack less between meals.
+An egg is a great source of protein and protein is ideal if you’re trying to be healthy – it will keep you fuller for longer meaning you’ll snack less between meals.
 This delicious recipe uses six eggs in total along with plenty of tender artichokes and is finished with a sprinkle of parsley for a flavoursome finish.

 Get the recipe: Spanish tortilla with artichokes

 This recipe only uses seven ingredients and takes just 10 mins to cook.
-At 132 calories per serving, miso soup is a great choice if you’re watching your figure as it’s made from mostly water.
+At 143 calories per serving, miso soup is a great choice if you’re watching your figure as it’s made from mostly water.

 Get the recipe: Chicken miso soup